joaocarmo/react-smart-data-table/README.md

     invisible:  Columns are visible by default
     sortable:   Columns are sortable by default
+    filterable: Columns are filterable by default
+    isImg:      Will force the render as an image, e.g. for dynamic URLs
+    transform:  Allows the custom rendering of the cells content Should be a function and these are the arguments passed:
+                  (value, index, row)
-    filterable: Columns are filterable by default Nested structures can be defined by a string-dot representation 'key1.key2.key3.[...].key99'
+  Nested structures can be defined by a string-dot representation
+    'key1.key2.key3.[...].key99'
 */